VeryLittleGravitas/CDTADPQ/readme.md

 The agile delivery process used at Very Little Gravitas is based on the open standards Scrum framework, with input and iterative feedback from user-centered design techniques.

-We've documented our [full agile delivery process](https://github.com/VeryLittleGravitas/CDTADPQ/wiki/Agile-Delivery-Process) on the wiki.
+Our wiki documents our [full agile delivery process](https://github.com/VeryLittleGravitas/CDTADPQ/wiki/Agile-Delivery-Process).

 For this RFI, we implemented a simplified process, appropriate to scope and available time.
 The following describes the work delivered in each of the four 1 week sprints completed in building the prototype.